 We were married in 2003.
 Bella was born in 2009.
 In between that we did deployments, growing up, jobs, and life.

-Bella is 4 and the light of my husband Sam’s and my life.
-She is a firecracker with a wild side.
-Currently she adores anything to do with stuffed animals, books, and art.
+Bella is the light of our lives.
+Currently she adores anything to do with stuffed animals, books, dragons, dinosaurs, and bugs.
 We use a lot of paper and glue.
 She truly is the best thing that’s ever happened to us both.
 We had no idea in the years after having her just how much we would end up seeing her as a little miracle.

 Our most profound story is of losing 3 of our sons.
 Preston and Julian were identical twins born too soon at 20 weeks in May of 2012.
 After a week long battle to keep them alive, they only lived a brief time in my arms.